jfairbairn/100thing/README.md

 pnpm dev
 ```

-The app will be available at http://localhost:5174
+The app will be available at http://localhost:5173

 ## Usage

-1. Create a new project by entering a name and clicking "Create Project"
+1. Add new actions by entering a title and description
-2. Click on a project to add actions to it
-3. For each action, enter a title and description
-4. Track progress by clicking the +1 or +5 buttons
+2. Track progress by clicking the +1 or +5 buttons
-5. Monitor your progress towards completing 100 iterations of each action
+3. Monitor your progress towards completing 100 iterations of each action

 ## Development